How to decide what to cover in your series

 Picture someone in your audience.
 Ask yourself: What does my ideal reader need to be a more productive colleague?
 How can I make it more effective?

-All-staff updates are one of the most common use cases for HQ series.
-These updates can be business-focused—with packing on goals or OKRs, wins, and department-specific updates— or culture-focused—with employee or customer spotlights, reminders and recaps of events, and reinforcing organization values.
+All-staff updates are a common use for HQ series.
+They can be business-focused, covering goals, OKRs, wins, and department updates, or culture-focused, featuring employee or customer spotlights, event recaps, and organizational values.

 Many organizations prioritize updates that: